freestream/oc-parallax-plugin/README.md

 Create a new parallax and start with giving it a name.
 The name will later be represented in a dropdown list of selectable parallaxes on the page that will hold the parallax.
 After that go to the **Pages** tab.
 Drag and drop all the pages you want to have in your parallax into the right square box called **Selected Pages**.

-The selected page can they placed in two levels.
+The selected page can be placed in two levels.
 The first level will create a vertical parallax and pages in a sub-level will create a horizontal slider.
 After the pages is selected save the parallax and to to **CMS** and the page that will hold the parallax.

 #### Main page for the parallax